nebi-um/testing_workshop/README.md

 Benchmarking can be a precious tool when tryin to identify bootlenecks.
 Like with coverage, you don't need to profile the whole codebase.
 As long as the most computationaly intensive parts are well identified, and operate within the desired/necessary specifications.
-It can be very valuble in identifying bugs in the code, that lead to simple code being called too freequently, or require long running times.
+It can be very valuble in identifying bugs in the code, that lead to simple code being called too freequently, or require long-running times.

 ### cProfile